-Imaging activation of signaling molecules in living cells by 2-photon fluorescence lifetime imaging microscopy Our state of the art two-photon fluorescence lifetime imaging microscopes allow us to image protein activity and protein-protein interaction in living cells in deep tissue such as brain slice and brain of living mouse.
+Imaging activation of signaling molecules in living cells by 2-photon fluorescence lifetime imaging microscopy

+Our state of the art two-photon fluorescence lifetime imaging microscopes allow us to image protein activity and protein-protein interaction in living cells in deep tissue such as brain slice and brain of living mouse.
 We accept the collaborative research using the fluorescence lifetime imaging microscope for imaging the activity and interaction of various signaling proteins.
 We also accept students to pursue the PhD degree, especially, the students who are interested in molecular imaging.

 In addition to the cutting-edge microscope techniques, we try to develop novel fluorescent proteins and light-controllable signaling proteins.
 By far, we succeeded in visualizing the activities of signaling proteins in dendritic spine of hippocampal neuron by using two-photon microscopy by combining the photo-activatable probes, new fluorescent proteins, electrophysiology.
-These techniques will enable us to reveal the system of neural networks and underlying molecular mechanisms in a living mouse neuron.
+These techniques will enable us to reveal the system of neural networks and underlying molecular mechanisms in living neurons.

 Our mission is to reveal "missing-links" underlying between molecular functions and physiological functions in a living body.
 We believe that the development & application of optical imaging methods will reveal the biological system at the cellular level.

 Figure 1.
-Two-photon excitation is a phenomenon that two photons of half energy than needed for one photon excitation can excite a fluorescent molecule.
+Two-photon excitation is the phenomenon that two photons of half energy than needed for one photon excitation can excite a fluorescent molecule.
 The advantages of 2-photon excitation are 1) Because infrared light is used for excitation, it minimizes excitation-light scattering in the tissue 2) Because 2-photon excitation happens only at the focal point of an objective lens, the background signal is strongly suppressed.
 These effects enable us to image cells and subcellular structures in deep tissue with high spatial resolution.
 Recently, the combination of 2-photon excitation and fluorescence lifetime imaging method enabled us to image the protein-protein interaction or structural change of protein in deep tissue such as brain slice.
 The fluorescence lifetime is measured by counting the arrival time of signal photon at the detector upon a laser pulse.
 After making histogram of lifetimes at each pixel by repeating this measurement, the pixel-by-pixel lifetime image is constructed in a pseudocolor format.

-NABEKURA, Junichi Professor Neuroscience MURAKOSHI, Hideji Associate Professor Biophysics Neuroscience Section of Electron Microscopy FURUSE, Mikio Professor Cell Biology KUBOTA, Yoshiyuki Associate Professor Neuroanatomy Neuroscience MURATA, Kazuyoshi Associate Professor Electron Microscopy Support for electron microscopy Ultrastructures of tissues, cells and macromolecules are observed using transmission or scanning electron microscopes.
-The facility also provides instruments for their sample preparations, i.e. ultra-microtome, high-pressure freezing device, and freeze fracture and replica machine, vaccuum evaporator, etc. For digital image analysis, high-resolution film scanner, image processing software, and volume rendering software are available.
-Serial block-face SEMs (Gatan 3view/Zeiss Σ IGMA/VP & MARLIN; Fig. 1) and Array tomography SEM (Zeiss Σ IGMA) have opened since 2013, which reveal 3D structures of biological thick specimens.
-Fig. 1 Serial block-face SEM (SBF-SEM) Gatan 3view - Zeiss S Σ IGMA/VP
+➤ Section of Electron Microscopy

+Support for electron microscopy

+Ultrastructures of tissues, cells and macromolecules are observed using transmission or scanning electron microscopes (JEOL JEM1010, Zeiss Σ IGMA).
+The facility also provides instruments for their specimen preparations, i.e. ultra-microtome (Leica UC7), high-pressure freezing device (Bal_tec HPM010), and freeze fracture and replica machine (Baltec BAF010), vaccuum evaporator (JEOL JEE-400), etc. For digital image analysis, image processing software and volume rendering software (FEI Amira) are available.
+Serial block-face SEMs (Gatan 3view/ Zeiss Σ IGMA/VP & MARLIN; Fig. 1) and Array tomography SEM system (Zeiss ATLAS5) have opened since 2013 (Fig. 1), which reveal 3D structures of biological thick specimens.

+Fig. 1 Serial block-face SEM (SBF-SEM) Gatan 3view - Zeiss Σ IGMA/VP